MontanaFlossCo/Flint-Documentation/guides/contextual_logging.md

 Flint addresses this problem by separating the loggers for development and production.
 In your code you see which of the two is being used, so it is harder to make mistakes and easier to see what the intention of the logging is.

-You can also nil the development logger and all development-level logging never even gets evaluated.
+You can also nil the development logger and all development-level logging never even gets evaluated thanks to optional chaining.

 ## Using logging inside Actions